 I was thrilled to be asked to photograph Marc and Fran’s Manoir de la Foulquetiere wedding.
-More so as it was my first job as a destination wedding photographer.
+My first job as a destination wedding photographer.

 The venue was the Manoir de la Foulquetière in the small village of Lucay de Male in the beautiful, rural Loire Valley area of France.

 I did as much research as possible before flying to France and was so excited to be working at such a fantastic venue with a lovely bunch of people.

 The Manoir is the passion project of Rosemary and her family, they have spent the last 8 years renovating the 15th century Manoir and furnishing it with antique French furniture and flowers.
 Rosemary clearly loves flowers and both the gardens and the rooms were filled with blooms and decorations for the wedding.